ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 In Java, a **class** is used to define a new data type (classify something).
 The class defines what objects of the class need to know (attributes or instance variables) and do (behaviors or methods).
 A class is the formal implementation, or blueprint, of the attributes and behaviors of an object.

-There are many classes that are part of the Java languge, but you only have to know a few of these for the AP CS A exam (``String``, ``Math``, ``System``, ``List``, ``ArrayList``).
+There are many classes that are part of the Java language, but you only have to know a few of these for the AP CS A exam (``String``, ``Math``, ``System``, ``ArrayList``).

 The real power of Java is the ability to create your own classes (define your own types).
-You will also learn how to create your own classes in Unit 5.
+You will learn how to create your own classes in Unit 5.

+.. |Greenfoot video| raw:: html

+   <a href="https://youtu.be/7G93HDuqXzY" target="_blank">Greenfoot video</a>

-In the video below, which was created using the free software Greenfoot (http://greenfoot.org), you can see ant objects doing actions like moving and eating.
+Here's a |Greenfoot video|, which was created using the free software Greenfoot (http://greenfoot.org), where you can see ant objects doing actions like moving and eating.
 Greenfoot makes it easy to create 2d simulations and games in Java.
 See http://www.greenfoot.org/doc/tut-2 for a tutorial if you are interested in learning more about Greenfoot.

-.. the video is introToAnts.mov

 You can think of a class like a cookie cutter.
 It is used to create the cookies (objects) and can be used to create as many cookies (objects) as you want.
 A class can also be thought of as a factory that produces objects.